How To Decorate For A Party: Cocktail Party Decoration Ideas

 Personal attire -- Everyone will see the host, so be sure to get others into the spirit by dressing and accessorizing your outfit.
 Dress appropriate to the style of your party, for super casual wear a grass skirt and coconut bra to your luau, or dress it up with a tasteful floral dress and a hibiscus for you hair.

 Note: The effort you put into "dressing the part" will set the standard and directly impact the energy your guests will put into your future parties.
 And, as always, apply your good taste.
 Vases -- Even if you are not using flowers, you can still fill your vases with colored rocks, marbles, candy, submersible LED lights, or colored water.
 Top off with a unique floral spray to match.

 Accessories: – Leis, beads, glow necklaces, flowers and other accessories let you decorate each guest individually.
 You can also put colored beads in a bowl and set them on the bar for an attractive table-top decoration for guests to wear, if they choose.
 Hang leis near the entrance to place around guests’ neck upon arrival.

 Note: You do not need a lei, necklace or other accessory for every guest, everyone will not want to wear one.

 Balloons are overdone and unoriginal.
 Only use them in less traditional ways.
 For example, tied to a float in the pool, without strings covering the ceiling, tied end to end to reach 100 feet into the sky, tied together into the shape of a life size palm tree, or multi-sized, multi-height white balloons to look like bubbles.
+Otherwise, skip the balloons.